2015 West Dorset District Council election

 The 2015 West Dorset District Council election was held on Thursday 7 May 2015 to elect councillors to West Dorset District Council in England.
-It took place on the same day as the general election other district council elections in the United Kingdom.
+It took place on the same day as the general election and other district council elections in the United Kingdom.
 A series of boundary changes saw the number of councillors reduced from 48 to 44.

 These were the final elections of the district council, before its abolition on 1 April 2019 when it was merged with the other districts of Dorset and Dorset County Council to form a new unitary authority Dorset Council.

 The 2015 election saw the Conservatives maintain majority control of the council taking 30 of the 44 seats up for election.